Last update: 7 months ago

 Hay fever affects one in five people in the UK with symptoms generally presenting themselves at the beginning of spring (March/April), for those with severe allergies symptoms can appear as early as February when certain trees start producing pollen and peaking during the summer months (June – August) when grass starts flowering.
-In order to get the most out of spring and summer it is a good to know how to identify the symptoms of hay fever so that you can take appropriate measures as soon as they appear, symptoms include some or all of the following:
+In order to get the most out of spring and summer, it is good to know how to identify the symptoms of hay fever so that you can take appropriate measures as soon as they appear, symptoms include some or all of the following.

 - Watery/Itchy eyes

 - Blocked sinuses

 - Swelling and redness in the eyes and nose

 There are countless methods for relieving the symptoms of hay fever, from common medication to the downright weird (we’re looking at you Magnetic Water Wand).
 With so many remedies and products competing for your attention, it can be a difficult and confusing choice, that is why we decided to write an article exploring some of the options available to you.

 This prescription-only tablet stormed the market almost seven years ago and quickly established itself as a breakthrough in hay fever treatments.
 It is one of the few treatments which contain natural grass pollen allergens and is the only medical immunotherapy treatment you can administer at home without professional medical supervision.